The Team at Sukha Studios

 Hi, I’m Macey Callaway and I am 19 years old.
 I help work the front desk at the Studio.
 I am a graduate of Modesto Christian High School and attended Modesto Junior College.
 I am now enrolled at Paul Mitchell School to become an esthetician.
 Physical fitness, skin care and beauty are my passions.
 I have enjoyed being introduced to yoga and I am excited to learn more!

 I am a 500-Hour Certified Yoga Instructor, teaching Heated Vinyasa and Restorative classes at Sukha.
 My true yoga passion is the Iyengar method, but hot yoga is an obsession I never knew I had until Sukha opened their doors.
 I practice yoga to heal my body.
 I have suffered 2 lower back injuries that have left me in pain everyday since I was 19.
 My daily practice of yoga helps strengthen my back and relieve my pain.
 I don’t see my life without yoga because of the physical benefits it brings me.
 I graduated from UC Santa Cruz in June 2016 with a BA in Feminist Studies with a concentration in Sexuality Studies.
 My goals are to go back to college to get a teaching credential so I can teach a more comprehensive and progressive sex education, to work at a women’s health clinic, or to join the Peace Corps.
 When I am not in the yoga room, I can be found spending time with my 4 overweight cats and watching Netflix, especially the Office.
 Sukha came into my life when I didn’t know I needed it.
 Sukha has become like another home to me and both the employees and clientele have become like family.
 Sukha saw potential in me, which allowed me to grow as an employee.
-I was able to utilize my skills to be promoted to manager, which was never an opportunity for me at any of my previous jobs.
-My favorite part about working as manager at Sukha is working with clientele.
 I enjoy being able to form relationships with those who walk through Sukha’s doors.
 Upon entering the studio, you can always find me behind the front desk with a big smile.

 Mario's journey led him to yoga, receiving his RYT200 in 2013.
 Having a background in Kinesiology and Health and Wellness, he was no stranger to the benefits of exercise, but it was yoga's ability to connect mind and body with breath and movement that caused him to rethink how the body operates and how to bring balance to the mind and body.
 Mario loves to share his passion of yoga through his classes: energy healing Restorative Yoga and heart pumping, mental challenging Vinyasa Yoga.
 His deep belief in "balanced living" is what fuels his passion for helping others restore balance in their lives.